AlessTheDev/music-trails-audio-visualizer/README.md

    - **Audio Graph Scene**: A visual representation of audio analysis techniques, great for understanding the underlying algorithms.

 2. **Release Build**
-   - For users who don’t have Unity, download the pre-built executable from the release tab at your right
+   - For users who don’t have Unity, download the pre-built executable from [here](https://cupflow-studios.itch.io/audio-visualizer)

 3. **Research Documentation**
    - I've explained all the process and research [here](https://deeply-dodo-5c9.notion.site/Music-Trails-Research-60fd7dc2b13c4d809a78fc6d103b411a?pvs=4)